victor07hl/face_recognition/README.md

 On the master branch are the files.py for save unkonwn imgs on local machine.
 The other branches are created for each cloud either azure, aws, gcp.

+Libreries:
+face_recognition : $pip install face-recognition
+opencv : $pip install opencv-python numpy : $pip install numpy pandas : $pip install pandas

+Also you can install this libraries and run the files on your Anaconda enviroment

 Folder project
  subfolder descriptions: